Bluesky-CPS/Raspberry-Pi-CPS-installer-modules/README.md

 # How to install
 ----------------

-Go to your Raspberry-Pi terminal first.
+It has only simple 3 steps.
+Here let go to your Raspberry-Pi terminal first.

 - **Step1:** The module need the Java version 1.7 at least.
 Let see [Java site](http://www.oracle.com/technetwork/java/embedded/embedded-se/overview/index.html) and install the Java first.